- Home

 - Vector Addition

 Vector addition combines vectors component-wise or head-to-tail to produce a resultant vector.
-Core operation in geometry, physics, and multivariable modeling.
+Vector addition is fundamental to physics and engineering โ combining forces, velocities, and displacements.

 Definition